nickkeepfer/GitWorkshop/05-GitHub-Actions/exercises/exercise-6.md

 5. **Check the Execution**: Navigate to the "Actions" tab of your GitHub repository to view the execution of your workflow.
 You should see a completed job that prints "Hello World" in the console output.

 ## Conclusion
 Congratulations, now you understand how Github actions work you can integrate CI/CD into your projects.
-It is reccomended you create lots of unit testing scripts that are run via CI, that way you can see when any change you make to your codebase breaks something unexpected elsewhere.
+It is recommended you create lots of unit testing scripts that are run via CI, that way you can see when any change you make to your codebase breaks something unexpected elsewhere.